capp-machine-learning/DonorsChoose-machine-learning/report.md

 The table shows that all models perform better than the baseline classifier in terms of `Precision_at_5%` with the logistic regression classifier performing the best.
 The below shows the precision-recall curve of this logistic regression model.

 ![prc1](./images/2012-07-01_0_prc.png)

+Looking at all three `best` models across the time, it seems like the logistic regression classifier model seems to work best in terms of `Precision_at_5%` and recommend using this model for deployment.